Table of Contents

-A student ID card is an essential tool for checking out resources from our library, using the Interlibrary Loan service, and checking out books from other MnSCU libraries.
+A student ID card is an essential tool for checking out resources from our library and checking out books in-person from other MnSCU libraries.
 We strongly encourage you to get your photo ID as soon as possible.
 You can do so in person, by mail, or by email.
 See our Photo ID Services page for more information.

 The Lost and Found for the Library and Learning Center is located at the Computer Help Desk on the first floor of the St. Paul Campus Library.